USING VIDEO-CONFERENCING FOR EPO EXAMINER INTERVIEWS AND EPO EXAMINING DIVISION ORAL PROCEEDINGS

-Applicants can request for EPO examiner interviews and examining division oral proceedings to proceed via video-conference.
+Applicants can request for EPO examiner interviews and EPO Examining Division oral proceedings to proceed via video-conference.
 Video-conferencing is not available for EPO opposition division and board of appeal oral proceedings.

-It is necessary to make a request to the examiner for a video-conference interview and to the examining division for a video-conference oral proceedings.
+It is necessary to make a request to the EPO examiner for a video-conference interview and to the EPO Examining Division for a video-conference oral proceedings.
 The EPO has a limited number of video-conference suites, and they are also used for internal meetings.
 Therefore, to increase the likelihood that a request for video-conference will be allowed, the request should be made as early as possible.

-A request for video-conference oral proceedings might be made as a precautionary request early in examination proceedings.
-More typically, however, it might be in the form of a request to change conventional in-person oral proceedings to video-conference oral proceedings.
+A request for video-conference oral proceedings might be made as part of a precautionary request early in examination proceedings, or in the form of a request to switch oral proceedings already scheduled to be held in-person to video-conference oral proceedings.

 Documents can be filed during a video-conference by email.